StatisticalReinforcementLearningLab/SARAv2/README.md

 Our code heavily uses modules, components and service architecture from Angular 2 or above.
 If you are new to this architecture, we found [this Udemy course](https://www.udemy.com/course/the-complete-angular-master-class/) to be very helpful.

+# RL Algorithm Documentation
+The documentation for the RL algorithm deployed on SARA version 2 can be found [here](https://hackmd.io/@NmVUyGhZTtGsYYlVWJx9uQ/BJangREBv).